wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year Ph.D. candidate in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
+I am a fourth-year Ph.D. candidate in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
 I am supervised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://web.northeastern.edu/smilelab/).
 My research mainly focuses on anomaly detection in machine learning and deep learning.
-I am also interested in LLMs (Large Language Model) recently.
+I am also interested in Large Language Models recently.

 My ultimate goal of AI related research is to reach the goal of AGI (Artificial General Intelligence), a.k.a., strong AI.
 I actually do not believe current purely deep learning driven AI research (basicly fitting data and to generalize well on certain tasks) can lead to strong AI.
 I believe that assistance from Biological and Neuroscience field is needed.
 Nevertheless, I am on my way to realize it.

 News
 ======
 * 09/2023: Our papers on adaptive optimizer design and face forgery detection are accepted by ICDM 2023.
+* 08/2023: I get Master Degree in ECE from Northeastern University!
 * 05/2023: Our paper on parallel MR Imaging is accepted by [**SIAM Journal on Image Sciences**](https://www.siam.org/publications/journals/siam-journal-on-imaging-sciences-siims).
 * 04/2023:  We released a [GitHub repository](https://github.com/wyzjack/Awesome-3D-AnomalyDetection) summarizing the SOTA methods and the related papers on 3D anomaly detection.
 Welcome to use and star!
 * 12/2022: I successfully passed the qualifying exam and become a Ph.D. candidate.